-Ibotta powers contextual messaging and in-store experiences
+Ibotta powers contextual messaging with Radar

 increased app open rate